 If you did not use any methods, leave item 5 blank.
 If you used fewer than four, list only those used.

-Record the four methods at labels H to N in descending order of total dollar value, using the appropriate code from the table following:
+Record the four methods at \mathbf{H} to \mathbf{N} in descending order of total dollar value, using the appropriate code from the following table: